daquexian/FlexibleRichTextView/README.md

 ## Description
 This library is used for showing various rich text, including LaTeX, images, codes, tables, and normal styles such as center, bold, italic and so on.

-A interesting feature is, you can customize most tags as whatever you want.
+An interesting feature is, you can customize most tags as whatever you want.

 It uses [CodeView](https://github.com/Softwee/codeview-android) to support code highlight, and [JLaTeXMath](https://github.com/mksmbrtsh/jlatexmath-android) (as well as [this fork](https://github.com/sixgodIT/JLaTexMath-andriod)) to support LaTeX.